A Fermionic Portal to Vector Dark Matter from a New Gauge Sector: The dark sector and its interactions with the SM

+where the last term provides the interaction between $\Phi_H$ and $\Phi_D$ (the Higgs portal).
+In the unbroken phase the Lagrangian of $\Phi_D$ is invariant under a $SO(4)\sim SU(2)\times SU(2)$ global symmetry.
+One of the two $SU(2)$ is gauged to be $\SUD$.
+The Vacuum Expectation Value (VEV) of $\Phi_D$ selects a direction in the scalar field space keeping three unbroken generators and leaving an unbroken global symmetry, the custodial symmetry associated with the diagonal $SU(2)$, $SO(4) \to SO(3) \sim SU(2)_{\rm{diag}}$.
+In the absence of new fermions, this custodial symmetry ensures the stability of the new (dark) gauge bosons~\cite{Hambye:2008bq}.

+We stress here that the quartic term $\Phi_H^\dagger \Phi_H \Phi_D^\dagger \Phi_D$ is in general not protected by any symmetry and therefore cannot be removed altogether from the Lagrangian.
+A key point of the model, however, is that this portal does not need to play an important role and can indeed be negligible with respect to the other operators of the potential.
+The connection between the dark sector and the SM is realised via two new VL fermions, singlets of $SU(2)_L$ but with a $U(1)_Y$ hypercharge identical to one of the corresponding right-handed SM fermions.
+These VL fermions form a doublet under $\SUD$, labelled as $\Psi=(\psi_D, \;\psi )$.
+The respective mass terms and Yukawa interactions of the new fermion sector have the following form:

-where $f^{\rm SM}_{L,R}$ generically denotes a SM left-handed doublet or right-handed singlet, $y$ is the Yukawa coupling of the SM and $y^\prime$ is a new Yukawa coupling connecting the SM fermion with $\Psi$ through the $\Phi_D$ doublet.
-The particle content of the model is summarised in tab. \ref{tab:particlesQN}.
+where $f^{\rm SM}_{R}$ generically denotes a SM right-handed singlet and $y^\prime$ is a new Yukawa coupling connecting the SM fermion with $\Psi$ through the $\Phi_D$ doublet.
+The absence of an additional Yukawa term $y^{\prime\prime} \bar \Psi_L \Phi_D^c f^{\rm SM}_R$, which would violate the stability of DM, is protected by the presence of the unbroken global $U(1)_D$.
+Without this symmetry such a term would be compulsory since the scalar doublet, $\Phi_D$, is in the pseudo-real representation.
+Under this global $U(1)_D=e^{i \Lambda Y_D}$, the new fields transform non trivially, whilst the SM fields transform into themselves.